Avyaaz18/Movie-Mania/README.md

 - View detailed information about each movie or TV show, including synopsis, cast, and trailers.
 - Google authentication using Firebase for user sign-in.
 - Watch trailers directly from YouTube for selected movies.
+- Save your favorite movies and TV shows to easily access them later.

 ## 🖼️Screenshots